Corran Addison: Early career

 As well as a competitor, he became known in the whitewater kayaking community as a designer by pioneering a number of innovative designs (including his first planing-hulled kayak in 1988, later independently reinvented by Canada's Necky Kayaks.
 Addison continued to work on the concept and brought it to the mass market in the early 1990s that is the technology upon which most modern whitewater kayaks are based).
 Working for Perception Kayaks, Addison was responsible in part for the design of one of the world's best selling creek boats, the Corsica, in 1990.
 He left Perception and started Savage Designs in 1994, leaving in 1996.
 In 1995, he designed the Fury, one of the world's first planing-hulled river kayaks.
 His marketing at Savage Designs laid the groundwork for the Generation X marketing that was to be followed by his next start-up company, Riot Kayaks, where he worked as chief designer and head of marketing.

 Riot Kayaks

 The Riot brand was notorious for cutting edge designs and a go-for-broke attitude to freestyle kayaking and extreme white water.
 One boat which he designed was the Glide, the kayak that is reputed to have been responsible for a last-minute rule change at the 1997 world championships because it was so far ahead in technology that he was considered to have an unfair advantage by the other athletes.
 He also designed the Disco in 1999, the design which all modern freestyle kayaks are measured against today.

-Addison was in his day considered somewhat controversial in the world of whitewater kayaking by his brash and cocksure attitude.
-However, the young kayakers of today mirror the young Addison in many ways and so it would seem he helped pave the way to a new generation of kayaking which subsists in today's pro paddlers.